 All communication thus initiated by a member of the Youth team must take place between 8am and 9pm.
 Communication after 9pm may only take place when initiated by a member of the youth and when it is time sensitive, or the young person is in danger.
-If a member of the youth contacts you after 9pm and the message can wait, please do not reply until the following day.
+If a young person contacts you after 9pm and the message can wait, please do not reply until the following day.